GoogleCloudPlatform/webapp2/docs/index.rst

     http://code.google.com/p/webapp-improved/issues/list

-We'd love to know if you found a bug or if something can be improved.
-We are also interested in ideas for new webapp2_extras modules and more tests and documentation.
+Let us know if you found a bug or if something can be improved.
+New tutorials or webapp2_extras modules are welcome, and tests or documentation are never too much.

 Thanks!